 D.L.
-Pughe is a writer and artist currently living part of the year in Iowa City, IA and in Berkeley, CA.
+Pughe is a writer and artist currently living in Berkeley, CA.